Submanifolds with nonparallel first normal bundle revisited: A class of ruled extensions

 \section{A class of ruled extensions}

-In this section of independent interest, we find sufficient conditions for an Euclidean submanifold to admit a ruled extension carrying a normal subbundle that is constant along the rulings in the ambient space.
+In this section of independent interest, we find sufficient conditions for an Euclidean submanifold to admit a ruled extension carrying a normal subbundle that is constant in the ambient space along the rulings.
 We point out that a special case was already considered in \cite{Dt}.
-Let $f\colon\, M^n\to \R^N$ be an \ii whose normal bundle splits orthogonally and smoothly into two vector subbundles
+Let $f\colon M^n\to \R^N$ be an \ii satisfying the following conditions: \begin{itemize} \item[(i)] Its normal bundle splits orthogonally and smoothly into two vector subbundles